LoganjdM/cu-fied/README.md

 ## Building from source

-First off, it is primarily designed for the x86 and ARM platforms of linux and macOS.
-It most definitely will not work on Windows due to using `unistd.h` and some specific posix functions; However, WSL and Cygwin _might_ work.
-Supporting Windows is not on the roadmap, although PRs to improve cross-platform compatibility are welcome.
+First off, it is primarily designed for the x86 and ARM platforms of Linux and macOS.
+Some of the CLIs most definitely do not work on Windows due to using `unistd.h` and specific POSIX functions; WSL and Cygwin _ought to_ work, but are not tested.
+PRs to improve to improve cross-platform compatibility are welcome.

 With that out of the way, you only need these dependencies: